evz/loghi/webservice/README.md

 Driving the pipeline by hand means 5+ chained HTTP calls (`do-laypa.sh` -> `extract-baselines.sh` -> `cut-from-image.sh` -> `do-htr.sh` -> `htr-merge-page-xml.sh`, each with its own async status polling).
 The `orchestrator/` directory wraps all of that behind one endpoint: send it an image, get back finished PageXML (or plain text).

 It's a plain Python/FastAPI process with no GPU/ML dependencies of its own — it only makes HTTP calls to laypa/htr/loghi-tooling and reads/writes the same shared directories they use.
-It runs natively on the host rather than in Docker, and is started manually (no systemd unit, no `restart: always`) since this host also runs other GPU workloads and shouldn't have extra processes auto-starting and competing for GPU memory.
+It runs natively on the host rather than in Docker, managed by a systemd unit so it survives reboots and crashes.
+Since it's GPU-free, enabling it at boot doesn't touch GPU memory — the `laypa`/`htr`/`loghi-tooling` containers are governed separately (see below).

 ### One-time setup